ACCrypto-io/AltoProDemo/README.md

-# ACCryoto Data Demo
+# ACCrypto Data Demo

 ACC develops data-tools for quantitative and fundamental financial institutions working in Cryptocurrency market investment and risk management.
 With wide technological knowledge and hands-on experience in the Cryptocurrency space, we tackle the market’s biggest challenges using alternative and traditional data-sets, deep blockchain-layer research and advanced artificial intelligence algorithms.

 ### Installation
+The project is using Numpy.
+Please visit https://www.scipy.org/scipylib/download.html to install Numpy if you do not have it already (Ubuntu users can just follow the following commands).

-Install python3.6 and pip if not already installed (ubuntu commands).
+Install python3.6 and pip if not already installed (Ubuntu commands).

 ```sh
 $ sudo add-apt-repository ppa:deadsnakes/ppa;